AutoSail-MDH/autosail/src/apps/imu_reading/README.md

 # Data acquisition
-This application bundles together three submodules, [GPS](https://github.com/AutoSail-MDH/AutoSail/tree/main/uros/src/apps/gps), [Vessel orientation](https://github.com/AutoSail-MDH/AutoSail/tree/main/uros/src/apps/vessel_orientation) and [Wind direction](https://github.com/AutoSail-MDH/AutoSail/tree/main/uros/src/apps/wind_direction).
-This is so all three can be ran on one MCU, instead of on seperate ones.
-See each seperate submodule for information on how to run them seperate.
+[Vessel orientation](https://github.com/AutoSail-MDH/AutoSail/tree/main/uros/src/apps/vessel_orientation)  This is run on one microcontroller

 ## Hardware connection
-The IMU and GPS are connected in series using the Qwiic connectors of the GPS, and the Wind sensor is connected directly to the ESP32.
+The IMU sensor is connected directly to the ESP32.

-### GPS -> ESP32
+### IMU -> GPS

 SDA(Blue cable) - GPIO 21